 SERC’s bluebird trail, consisting of 48 bluebird boxes, is monitored by volunteers to document bird activity as the world around us continues to change.
 For over ten years, SERC’s bluebird trail has been providing essential habitat for Eastern Bluebirds.

 SERC is open to the public Monday-Saturday 9am-4:30pm.
-Our campus is a birding hotspot for Anne Arundel County—you’ll see a variety of different birds, animals, and plants as you walk our trails (link to trails page).
+Our campus is a birding hotspot for Anne Arundel County—you’ll see a variety of different birds, animals, and plants as you walk our trails.
 While you are free to explore and take pictures, we ask that you respect the nests and boxes that our birds call home.

 If you are interested in volunteering to monitor SERC’s nest boxes, click here to visit the "Get Involved" page for more information about the project, including age restrictions and schedules.